Mock

 - Setup

-- Chroot config files
+- Chroot configuration files

 - Plugins